IndaPlus24/Rustoholics-Instructions/task-09-isa/README.md

 An interpretor reads a code file and run it instruction for instruction.
 A compiler reads a code file and outputs a system specific executable file.
 An emulator reads an executable file and executes it by interpretation.

->The most outrageous solution will be presented to Ray Sourcerers (the other plus group working on this)!
+>The most outrageous solution will be presented to Rustoholics (the other plus group working on this)!
 Be creative!

 ### Language Capabilities